Pumpkin pie meets velvety cheesecake

 Fall isn’t complete without the tastes of pumpkin.
 Every year, many look forward to the beginning of September, not because it’s back-to-school season, but because that means it’s the return of those seasonal flavors, and maybe most popular, pumpkin.

 After Labor Day, some of our seasonal dining venues begin to close or are open on weekends only.
-Cru, in particular, is closed on Tuesdays and Wednesdays.
 They are working diligently on their fall/winter menus which will debut later on in the season (so stay tuned).

-One particular item that will be featured on the dessert menu at Cru, however, is the pumpkin cheesecake.
+One particular item that has been featured on our previous dessert menu is the pumpkin cheesecake.
 The recipe yields two cakes and is oh-so-delicious and pretty easy to make.